-All of the following courses are offered for 3 credits unless otherwise noted.
+All of the following courses are offered for three credits unless otherwise noted.

-Program prerequisites

-CS 150 Introduction to Information Systems
+Program Prerequisites CS 150 Introduction to Information Systems

-This Course is intended to provide the students an opportunity to study advanced features and functions of an integrated office productivity software suite.
-Using Office 2000, the students will explore the integration features, the use of databases reference sources and web publishing functions.
-Using macros and VBA the students will experience in-depth, aspects of personal computer systems design, integration requirements and the benefits of personal productivity tools.
-(F)
+This course is intended to provide students an opportunity to study advanced features and functions of an integrated office productivity software suite.
+Using Office 2003, the students will explore the integration features, the use of databases, reference sources, and web publishing functions.
+Using macros and VBA, the students will experience in-depth aspects of personal computer systems design, integration requirements and the benefits of personal productivity tools.
+(Meets weekly, F)

-BUS 500 Algebra Review for Graduate Business
+BUS 500 Algebra for Graduate Business

-This course provides the graduate business student with those essentials of college algebra and trigonometry required for the MBA program.
-The successful completion of this course satisfies the prerequisite requirement for BUS 501, 502, 505 and 506.
-Prerequisite: a previous course in algebra (Meets weekly, SS)
+This course provides the graduate business student with some essentials of college algebra and finite mathematics required for the MBA program.
+Topics include a review of arithmetic and algebraic operations. solving equations and inequalities, absolute value, summation, graphing, functions and inverse functions. systems of equations, exponential and logarithmic functions, an introduction to the mathematics of finance. and applications to business.
+The successful completion of this course satisfies the prerequisite requirement for BUS 501, BUS 502, BUS 505, and BUS 506.
+Prerequisite: A basic understanding of Excel spreadsheets and a previous course in algebra.
+(Meets weekly, SS)

-Foundation courses
+Foundation Courses